 3. See J. David Stark, “Rewriting Prophets in the Corinthian Correspondence: A Window on Paul’s Hermeneutic,” BBR 22, no. 2 (2012): 236–38; J. Ross Wagner, “‘Not Beyond the Things Which Are Written’: A Call to Boast Only in the Lord (1 Cor 4.6),” NTS 44, no. 2 (1998): 283–86, for discussion.

 4. Dietrich Bonhoeffer, Sanctorum Communio: A Theological Study of the Sociology of the Church (ed.
 Clifford J. Green and Joachim von Soosten; trans.
-Reinhard Kraus and Nancy Lukens; Dietrich Bonhoeffer Works 1; Minneapolis: Fortress, 2009), 141; cf. Eph 1:15–23; 2:4–7; N. T. Wright, The Climax of the Covenant: Christ and the Law in Pauline Theology (Edinburgh: T. & T. Clark, 1991), 41–55.If you've found this content helpful, take a couple seconds to subscribe.
-While you’re at it, think about joining my students and me in our daily Bible readings this term.
-The readings are short enough to complete in Hebrew or Greek to help keep your languages sharp.
-Or of course, you’re welcome to follow along in a translation too.
+Reinhard Kraus and Nancy Lukens; Dietrich Bonhoeffer Works 1; Minneapolis: Fortress, 2009), 141; cf. Eph 1:15–23; 2:4–7; N. T. Wright, The Climax of the Covenant: Christ and the Law in Pauline Theology (Edinburgh: T. & T. Clark, 1991), 41–55.If you've found this content helpful, take a couple seconds to subscribe to receive all the new free content and resources I release.
+While you're at it, be sure to grab my free e-book on SBL style and summary of open access International Critical Commentary volumes.

 Disclaimer: The views expressed on this site are my own and do not necessarily reflect those of any other person(s) or institution(s).